Stacked

 # Stacked Bars

-Stack items side-by-side using .bar
+Stack items side-by-side using a .bar chart.

 <table class="charts-css bar multiple stacked">